Mali & Burkina Faso

 Ouagadougou – Tiebele – Ouagadougou

 After breakfast, lave on an excursion to Tiebele (221 mi) to see the unique painted houses, a few of the local sacred places and the amazing decoration and type of buildings.
-You will have a chance to enter one of the houses to see the inside then continue to walk through the market.
+You will have a chance to enter one of the houses to see the inside then continue to walk through the market. in the west of the African continent, lying between Mali and Ghana, this country is the cradle of an artistic lineage of kings that live in a little village, and which, it would not be an exaggeration to say, is hand-painted: Tiébélé.
 Picnic lunch and return to Ouagadougou for dinner and overnight.(B,L,D)

 We (STS) reserve the right to change hotels, restaurants or the order of activities if/as needed